 This section is devoted to prior work on model compression that is most relevant to this study.
 Roughly speaking, typical model compression methods can be classified into four categories.
 Weight pruning, quantization, knowledge distillation \citep{sarfraz2021knowledge, walawalkar2020online}, and low-rank decomposition \citep{idelbayev2020low,lin2018holistic,lee2019learning}.
 Even though such methods strive to find a smaller model while retaining the model's accuracy, they often tend to neglect the potential inherent in the entropy limit.
 In this study, we seek to minimize the model entropy by quantization and then attain this entropy limit by compression while satisfying a distortion requirement at the model's output.

 Quantization is a prominent method for compressing NN models.
-In \citet{wu2020integer, banner2019post}, the authors considered fixed-bit quantization methods, where all layers are quantized at the same integer bit rate.
-In this paper, on the other hand, we consider post-training mixed-precision solutions. \citet{Bhalgat_2020_CVPR_LSQplus, wang2019haq,idelbayev2021optimal} focused on quantization-aware training, where the weights quantization is performed during the training.
-To attain lower quantization rates, \citet{angela2020quantnoisetrain,baskin2021uniq} suggested training the models with noise.
-Although quantization-aware training methods may achieve better results than the post-training approaches, they are time-consuming, and thus, may not be applicable for deployment purposes. \citet{ZeroQ_Cai, pmlr-v139-hubara21a} proposed knowledge distillation techniques to minimize Kullback–Leibler (KL) divergence between the layers of the quantized and original model, using a small calibration set.
-Nevertheless, these works determine the quantization bin width to optimize the distortion, which is dual to the problem dealt herein.
-Specifically, RIQ optimizes the rate for a given distortion requirement.
+In \citet{wu2020integer, banner2019post, idelbayev2021optimal}, the authors considered fixed-bit quantization methods, where all layers are quantized at the same integer bit rate.
+In this paper, on the other hand, we consider post-training mixed-precision solutions. \citet{Bhalgat_2020_CVPR_LSQplus, wang2019haq} focused on quantization-aware training, where the weights quantization is performed during the training.
+To attain lower quantization rates, \citet{angela2020quantnoisetrain,baskin2021uniq, defossez2021differentiable} suggested training the models with noise.
+Although quantization-aware training methods may achieve better results than the post-training approaches, they are time-consuming, and requires ample representative data and training resources.
+Nevertheless, these works optimize the distortion, while RIQ optimizes the rate for a given distortion requirement.